roman-neuhauser/resume/RESUME.rst

 ..

-  On Buldozer I brought database schema and change deployment under automation with SCons and shrunk the overall application codebase to a fraction of what it was when I joined the project, while my teammates were busy adding functionality.
+  On Buldozer I brought database schema and change deployment under automation with SCons, refactored the codebase to a fraction of its original size.
 I introduced unit tests into the development process.

   For Hypos I automated deployments of the full software stack using Python, bringing the process from full day manual effort of